 The sea turtle nesting season coincides with Costa Rica’s rainy season so it usually rains most days, if even just for 10 minutes, but there are more than plenty of sunny days, as well.
-Daytime temperatures range from mid-70 when overcast to low-90’s when the sun is out.
-The weather can change very rapidly.
+Daytime temperatures range from about 25°C to 30°C. The weather can change very rapidly.
 Rain storms can pop up out of nowhere and disappear as suddenly as they arrived.
 Humidity is very high and cotton clothes should be avoided because they never dry completely.
-Playa Caletas is different as the nesting season as it is longer at than the other beaches, during the months of July until November this beach receives a lot of rain, from November until February temperatures can reach 100 and there is no rain.

-In San Miguel there is a cook who will prepare meals for the volunteers.
-In Caletas, Corozalito, and Costa de Oro all Pretoma personnel cook their own meals.
+In San Miguel, Costa de Oro and Bejuco there is a cook who will prepare meals (lunch and breakfast) for the volunteers, research assistants and coordinators.
+In Corozalito participants cook their own meals.
 Three meals are provided per day.
 Snacks can be bought at the local general stores.
 Food in Costa Rica is simple.
 Meals often include rice and beans, other common items include tortillas, salads, chicken, fish, pork, beef, pastas, soups, pancakes, cereals, sandwiches, cheese, fruits, veggies and fresh-squeezed juices.
 Vegetarians generally should have no problems with the diet.

 You will be granted a 90 day visa upon your arrival to Juan Santa Maria International Airport in Costa Rica.
 Note: Please remember that you will be expected to stay at the project site for the duration of your time with the project.
 Any travelling should be scheduled prior to or after your time with the project.